calenwalshe/calenwalshe.github.io/content/project/search/index.md

 the statistical variation in background images, the falloff in resolution and sampling with retinal eccentricity, the increase in intrinsic location uncertainty with retinal eccentricity, and the prior probability of target presence and target location in the image.
-The computational steps of the theory are as follows.First, the effective prior probability distribution on target location is computed from the prior and the intrinsic location uncertainty.
+The computational steps of the theory are as follows.
+First, the effective prior probability distribution on target location is computed from the prior and the intrinsic location uncertainty.
 Second, the effective amplitude of the target (also dependent on retinal eccentricity) is computed and the target (if present) is added to the background.
 Third, template responses are computed at each image location by taking